the-blue-alliance/the-blue-alliance/docs/Developing/Development-Runbook.md

 Available configuration keys:
  - `datastore_mode` can be either `local` or `remote`.
 By default this is set to `local` and will use the [datastore emulator](https://cloud.google.com/datastore/docs/tools/datastore-emulator) bundled with the App Engine SDK.
 If instead, you want to point your instance to a real datatsore instance, set this to `remote` and also set the `google_application_credentials` property
   - `redis_cache_url` is a way to configure the location of a redis cache used for caching datastore responses.
-This defualts to `redis://localhost:6739`, which is the address of redis running inside the dev container.
+This defaults to `redis://localhost:6739`, which is the address of redis running inside the dev container.
 To disable the global cache, set this property to an empty string.
  - `google_application_credentials` is a path (relative to the repository root) to a [service account JSON key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) used to authenticate to a production Google Cloud service.
 We recommend to put these in `ops/dev/keys` (which will be ignored by `git`).
 Example: `ops/dev/keys/tba-prod-key.json`
  - `log_level`: This will be used to set the `--log-level` flag when invoking `dev_appserver`.
 See the [documentation](https://cloud.google.com/appengine/docs/standard/python3/tools/local-devserver-command) for allowed values.
  - `tba_log_level`: This is used to configure the minimum log level for logs emitted by the TBA application.
 Allowed values correspond to the possible [`logging` library levels](https://docs.python.org/2/library/logging.html#logging-levels).

 ## Generating Type Checker Stubs
 The `stubs/` folder contains [type hint stubs](https://www.python.org/dev/peps/pep-0484/#stub-files) for third-party dependencies that do not natively contain type hints.
 These type hints are necessary for [pyre](https://pyre-check.org/) (our type checker) to run successfully.

+Before generating stubs, check to see if type hints are exposed for a library via it's `site-packages` directory by adding the library in question to the [pyre search paths in our .pyre_configuration](https://github.com/the-blue-alliance/the-blue-alliance/blob/py3/.pyre_configuration).
+This is a preferred solution to generating stubs.
+If the typecheck run still fails, generating stubs is an appropriate solution.

 In order to generate stubs for a third-party library, run [`stubgen`](https://mypy.readthedocs.io/en/stable/stubgen.html) for the third-party package.
 For For example, to generate stubs for the `google.cloud.ndb` library -

 ```
 $ stubgen -p google.cloud.ndb -o stubs/
 ```